 Always a dreamer, Gotwalt re-invented Mister Ed’s as an elephant museum and candy emporium at its current location on Feb.
 26, 1983.
 As the business grew, and it became known as a must-see destination, Gotwalt added rooms and an ever-changing stock of unique candy and gifts.

 On July 5, 2010, during what was on track to be the store’s busiest month of the best year ever, the store caught fire.
 Mister Ed and Pat were awoken by their neighbor and rushed to see their life’s work engulfed in flames.
 Though unusual for a man of 74 to declare, he immediately promised, “I’m going to rebuild.”
 Through tremendous determination and hard work, within two weeks, a temporary store was set up in a 400-square-foot trailer in the parking lot and a “Save the Elephants” cleaning event was organized.
 More than 2,000 elephant were lost in the fire, but thousands of donations poured in from across the world.
 The new store opened on February 5, 2011.

-In addition to operating Mister Ed’s, Gotwalt is actively involved in the Gettysburg and Chambersburg communities.
-Find him on the stage of Totem Pole Playhouse and in the “Route 30” movie trilogy.
+In addition to operating Mister Ed’s, Gotwalt was actively involved in the Gettysburg and Chambersburg communities.
+People loved seeing him on the stage of Totem Pole Playhouse and in the “Route 30” movie trilogy.

-Gotwalt also gives presentations to local schools, senior centers and churches about elephants.
+Gotwalt also embarked on a second career, giving presentations to local schools, senior centers and churches about elephants.
 He also loves presenting his “Ten Commandments of Good Business” to business leaders.